This post will show you how to secure PHP web apps and prevent attacks. Also, I will reveal 7 PHP app security tips to save web apps from attacks.

 1. How Secure Is PHP?

-When we make a comparison PHP's security is distributed equitably.
-Rails, Java, Javascript, and other programming languages have all had their flaws throughout the years compared to PHP scripts.
-If you can find a language that has never had a vulnerability of some kind, you can create completely secure code in PHP saving from cross-site request forgery attacks.
+If you can find a language that has never been vulnerable, you can create utterly secure code in PHP, saving you from cross-site request forgery attacks.

 1.1 Security Issues in PHP CMS